aduddeba/Motivo/README.md

-An app that finds your perfect car for you!
+An app that finds your dream car!